winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 118\.
 The Bhagavān then taught the subtle Dharma for the priest.
 After he was taught, instructed, profited, and delighted by it, he rose from his seat and departed.
 {: #p118}

 119\.
 During that time that there was a crop failure and famine in the region, which made soliciting alms difficult.
-The Buddha told Ānanda, “Order all the monks present in this country to assemble in the discussion hall.”
+The Buddha told Ānanda, “Order all the monks present in this country to assemble in the meeting hall.”
 {: #p119}

 120\. Ānanda replied, “Very well.”
-Having received his instruction, he announced to those near and far to assemble at the discussion hall.
+Having received his instruction, he announced to those near and far to assemble at the meeting hall.
 {: #p120}

 121\.
 Once the great assembly in that country had gathered, Ānanda told the Buddha, “The great assembly has gathered.
 It’s up to the noble one to decide when to go.”
 {: #p121}

 122\.
-The Bhagavān then rose from his seat and went to the discussion hall.
+The Bhagavān then rose from his seat and went to the meeting hall.
 He prepared a seat and sat down.
 He then told the monks, “There’s a famine in this region that’s making it difficult to solicit alms.
 It would be best for all of you to split into groups and visit people you know in Vaiśālī and Vṛji where there’s no shortage of food.
 I will stay here in this safe abode with Ānanda.
 Why is that?
 It’s dangerous when there’s such shortages.”
 The monks accepted his instruction and did so.
 The Buddha and Ānanda stayed there by themselves.
 {: #p122}

 123\.
 After the summer retreat, the Buddha became sick, and his whole body ached.
 The Buddha thought to himself, “Now, I’ve become sick, and my whole body is in pain, but none of my disciples are present.
 It wouldn’t be appropriate for me to obtain nirvāṇa.
 I must make effort to extend my life with my own power for now.”